BenConstable9/personal-blog/content/posts/lint-modified-python-files-only-in-build-validation.md

 ### 3. Generating Differences & Flaking

-To flake only changed files, use *git diff* with *xargs* to pipe the result to the flaking command:
+To lint only the modified files, use *git diff* with *xargs* to pipe the result to the flaking command:

 - *git diff HEAD~ HEAD* generates the difference between the source branch and the target branch.